Program activities are for kids who will are 8-12 years old.

 - Corporal punishment or threats of corporal punishment.

-- Punishment associated with food, naps or toilet training.
+- Punishment associated with food or bathroom access.

 - Pinching, shaking, hitting, or biting a child.